 You can see how mine turned out in the pictures above.

-The four clip-closures are very secure and it has a little fold-down handle for carrying the cakes.
-It’s perfect.
 For information, they also do square and round cake boxes for single large cakes.
 Also the fabulous €1.49 Stealz-Dealz price.
 I bought a round one of those and now both my Christmas cakes are sealed away and safe.
 Just can’t go wrong at those prices.

 Also, I just could not resist these Shiny Things.
 They are sooo pretty.
 Non-stick pan friendly scourers in beautiful glitter colours.
 Pack of three for €1.49 from Dealz.
 They became MY shiny things and came home with me.
 Aren’t they gorgeous?